Anamika-Suresh/Gas-Turbine-NOX-Emission/README.md

-# Project Title : Predicting Energy NOX emission of a Gas Turbine
+# Project Title : Predicting NOX emission of a Gas Turbine

 # Objective :